PseudoDevs/IamGhost/abcmd3.md

-Last updated: 2024-04-05 16:50:24
+Last updated: 2024-04-05 16:50:57
-Random Quote: Do you think I can't tell Lord Stannis from Lord Tywin?
-They're both bungholes who think they're too noble to shit, but never mind about that, I know the difference.  -  Walder Frey
+Random Quote: I don't want to be good.
+I am going to be great. - Pablo Escobar